 A deed-in-lieu of foreclosure involves turning over your home to a lender voluntarily to avoid foreclosure proceedings.
 In some instances, going this route could help you avoid paying the remaining loan balance on your mortgage, but that depends on your lender’s rules and the state you live in.
 Before you get a deed-in-lieu of foreclosure, ask your lender if it will waive any deficiency, which is the difference between your home’s value and what you still owe on the mortgage.
 (If there is a deficiency, the lender could seek a judgment to try to collect even after you’re out of the home.)

-The lender forgives some of your debt and refinances the rest into a new loan.
-This type of refi was more common in the aftermath of the mortgage crisis, and might not be available for most homeowners now.
+With a short refinance, the lender forgives some of your debt and refinances the rest into a new loan.
+This type of refi was more common in the aftermath of the mortgage crisis and might not be available for most homeowners now.